| Back to Back Issues Page | |

-Welcome to the latest issue of health for life ezine.
 Last month I talked about moving your current food choices away from foods that contain unsatisfying refined carbohydrates towards foods that will fuel you, nourish you and help to reduce the snack attack.

-'The Fundamentals of Fat Loss and Weight Control'.
+'The Fundamentals of Fat Loss and Weight Control'

 1. Hard boiled egg.
 Free range with no salt.
 Salt is a flavor enhancer and will stimulate your appetite.